nagor2/cryptoFiat/docs/pages/contracts.rst

 Dotflat
 ---------------
 .. note::
-    This is a stablecoin token.
+    This is a flatcoin token.
 It is a simple ERC-20 token, which can be minted and burned ONLY by CDP contract and those authorized in the DAO.

-.. autosolcontract:: stableCoin
+.. autosolcontract:: flatCoin
     :members:

 CDP